henrywatkins/python-euler/README.md

 ## Tricks/Methods

+#### Problem 5

+Given a set of necessary divisors, find the smallest number with that set among its divisors.
+The prime factorization of each divisor will be a subset of the prime factorisation of the number.
+Find the prime factorisations of the divisors, then find the max power of each prime necessary to create each divisor.
+These powers are the used to find the final answer
+$$
+n = \prod_i^kp_i^{e_i}
+$$

+#### Problem 8

+Use a moving window across the list of digits, find the max.

 #### Problem 12

 Use a prime factorization method (trial division up to square root).
 Then use fact that number of divisors satisfies